pluralsight/HHPS-Partner-Tutorials/docker-deployment-series-docker-cli-introduction/article.md

 The `-t` and `-i` flags allocate a pseudo-tty and keep stdin open even if not attached.
 This will allow you to use the container like a traditional VM as long as the bash prompt is running.

-Install Apache with
+Install Apache with:

 ``` bash
 $ apt-get update && apt-get install apache2
 ```

-You're probably wondering what address you can connect to in order to test that Apache was correctly installed...we'll get to that after we commit the container.
+You're probably wondering what address you can connect to in order to test that Apache was correctly installed...we'll get to that after we commit the container:

 ## Committing a Container

 After that completes, we need to commit these changes to our container with the container ID and the image name.
-To find the container ID, open another shell (so the container is still running) and read the ID using
+To find the container ID, open another shell (so the container is still running) and read the ID using:

 ``` bash
 $ docker ps